FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 the degree of firmness applied to the grip (to help control the quality of the

 contact and depth of the return).
-You can also decide if you will adopt a strategy of being aggressive or defensive with your return.
+You can also decide whether to adopt an aggressive or defensive strategy with your return.

 You can plan many things with a proactive mindset, but the key is that the brain is